A frilled lizard is a reptile

-Frilled lizards live in forests in Australia's hot north.
+Frilled lizards live in northern Australia and in New Guinea

-They have a neck frill they open when they need to look fierce.
+They have a neck frill which they show when they want to look scary

 Frilled lizards generally live alone, and are territorial.
 To escape an enemy, a frilled lizard can move very fast on its two hind legs.
-When it is frightened, the frilled lizard opens its mouth wide which causes it to ruffle out its red and orange scaly frill rather like an open umbrella.
-The lizard hisses loudly too and may thrash its tail on the ground.
-This makes it appear bigger and very fierce.
+When it is frightened, the frilled lizard opens its mouth wide which causes it to ruffle out its red and orange scaly frill.